-TODJI IS SEEKING QUALIFIED ARTISTIC REPRESENTATION.
-REFERRALS ARE APPRECIATED.
+TODJI IS SEEKING QUALIFIED ARTIST REPRESENTATION

 BIOGRAPHY